 E-cigarette addiction among minors

-The U.S. Food and Drug Administration (FDA) recently issued a number of policies intended to crack down on e-cigarette manufacturers after reports that minors were increasingly becoming addicted to such products.
+The U.S. Food and Drug Administration (FDA) recently issued a number of policies intended to crack down on e-cigarette manufacturers after reports that minors were increasingly becoming victims of e-cigarette addiction.
 According to a 2017 survey conducted by the U.S. Centers for Disease Control and Prevention, it was found that almost 11.7 percent of high school students had used an e-cigarette within the study’s previous month compared to just 1.5 percent students in 2011.

 “In some cases, our kids are trying these products and like them without even knowing they contain nicotine… And that’s a problem, because, as we know, the nicotine in these products can rewire an adolescent’s brain, leading to years of addiction,” the Missourian quotes FDA Commissioner Scott Gottlieb from an April news release.

 Though e-cigarettes were initially intended to allow heavy smokers a way to control or transition out of their habit, the fact that students have been picking it up has been a cause of concern for the FDA.
 The organization has instructed e-cigarette manufacturers to submit plans to prevent kids from becoming dependent on their products.
 FDA is also considering removing e-cigarette flavors from the market that minors find appealing, leading to e-cigarette addiction.

 “FDA for years has repeatedly missed opportunities to keep tobacco products out of the hands of our children… Clearly, the FDA knows who the industry culprits are in this epidemic and as such should exercise its full regulatory authority over these products rather than allow the industry to voluntarily self-correct,” the Los Angeles Times quotes Chris Hansen, President of the American Cancer Society Cancer Action Network.